ML4SCI/ML4SCI.github.io/_gsocproposals/2025/proposal_QMLHEP1.md

   * Implement a Quantum Generative Adversarial Network (QGAN) based on a suitable framework, e.g. Pennylane.
 See e.g. papers for possible models under ‘Links’
   * Verify that it works and no mode collapse happens using the MNIST dataset.
   * Apply the quantum machine learning method to one LHC flagship physics channel (e.g. double-Higgs production).
 Compare the quantum machine learning performance to the classical machine learning performance.
+  * Train a classical GAN and a QGAN on exactly the same tasks and datasets, serving as a direct benchmark.
+Measure differences in training speed, and the fidelity or quality of generated samples.
+  * Develop and implement a QGAN that successfully captures the underlying, or “implicit,” probability distribution of the training data and compare the generated and real distributions using distribution-similarity measures.

 ## Expected results
   * Trained Quantum Generative Adversarial Network method based on e.g. Pennylane framework.
   * Successfully apply the Quantum Machine Learning method to LHC physics analyses and obtain performance benchmarks to compare to classical machine learning methods.
+  * A comprehensive comparison of the training time, mode collapse frequency, sample quality scores between QGAN and classical GAN.
+  * Demonstrate that the QGAN can produce samples whose statistical properties match those of the real dataset.

 <!-- ## Test
 Please use [this link](https://docs.google.com/document/d/1sWHt7miyhFXnFeWmZ_El0P7wiRlggj5WPRktA7dsUh8/edit?usp=sharing) to access the test for this project. -->